 3 Parts to Homemade Chocolate Pop Tarts

 There are 3 components to these homemade chocolate pop tarts and even though the ingredient list below looks long, the ingredients are mostly repeated in each part of the recipe.
 (For example, you use butter in all 3 components.)
 Here’s each part of the recipe:

 - Chocolate Pastry/Pie Dough

 - Fudge Filling (tastes like brownies!)

 You need 11 ingredients total.
 Let me walk you through the steps so you have a better idea of the process.
 There is also a video tutorial in the recipe card below.

 Chocolate Pie Dough

 The envelope sealing in all of the fudge filling is chocolate pie crust and I recommend you make this first because the dough needs to refrigerate for at least 2 hours.
 This is an all butter chocolate pie dough, so you don’t need shortening which is a fat I like to combine with butter in my favorite pie crust recipe.
 I do have an all butter pie crust that I love as well and today’s recipe is basically a chocolate version of that.
 We’ll swap some flour for cocoa powder, reduce the salt, and use milk as the liquid.
 Since there’s no leavening, you can use either dutch-process or natural cocoa powder.
-(If you’re ever curious, here is the difference between natural and dutch-process cocoa powder.)
+(If you’re ever curious, here is the difference between dutch-process vs. natural cocoa powder.)

 - Tools for Pie Dough (affiliate links to products I use and love): A food processor makes the pie dough process easier and if you don’t have one, use a pastry cutter.
 A blender could work, but be VERY careful not to over-work this dough.
 You also need a rolling pin, sharp knife or pizza cutter for shaping the dough, and a pastry brush.